-The style itself is defined as a hybrid mix of traditional Textura and the simplified Cursiva styles that came about in later centuries.
+The style is a hybrid mix of traditional Textura and the simplified Cursiva styles that came about in later centuries.

-This evolution from Textura script is likely due to the fact that in addition to the development of better materials during these times, Bastarda is quicker and easier to write.
+This evolution from the Textura script is likely because, in addition to the development of better materials during these times, Bastarda is quicker and easier to write.

-Because of this, Bastarda is considerably more gestural and organic, as opposed to rigid and uniform.
+Because of this, Bastarda is considerably more gestural and organic than rigid and uniform.

-Fraktur, which didn’t make its debut until the 16th century is the fourth and final core style of Blackletter.
+Fraktur, which didn’t debut until the 16th century, is Blackletter’s fourth and final core style.

-In an effort to incite a centralized typographic normality, it was developed under the orders of a German emperor who was frustrated with the difficult-to-read hands throughout Europe.
+To incite centralized typographic normality, it was developed under the orders of a German emperor who was frustrated with the difficult-to-read hands throughout Europe.

 This was due largely in part to the rise of the Third Reich.